 Frosting these sugar cookie bars couldn’t be simpler, just wait for the cookie crust to cool then spread with frosting.
 No special technique required and they turn out perfect every time.

-Tips and frequently asked questions for making the perfect Easter Sugar Cookie Bars:
+Tips and frequently asked questions for making Sugar Cookie Bars:

 Note: If you use salted butter, no additional salt is required.
 If you use unsalted butter, add 1 tsp. of salt in with your dry ingredients.